MadeByAnvil/sanity-plugin-events-calendar/docs/local-development.md

 ### Pre-commit Hooks

-The project is configured with pre-commit hooks that automatically lint and format your code before each commit.
-This ensures code quality and consistency.
+The project is configured with pre-commit hooks that:

+1. Automatically lint and format your code before each commit
+2. Validate commit messages according to the Conventional Commits specification

+This ensures code quality and consistency, as well as maintaining a clean and standardized commit history.

 To install the pre-commit hooks:

 ```bash
 npm run prepare
 ```

+Note on commit messages:

+- Commit messages must follow the format: `type(scope?): subject`
+- Valid types include: feat, fix, docs, style, refactor, perf, test, build, ci, chore, revert
+- Example: `feat(calendar): add month navigation controls`

+If your commit fails validation, the error message will show what went wrong and how to fix it.

 ## Project Structure